-- 18. Mechanisms to provide financial protection in health.
-In the context of each Member State's commitment to increase and improve financing for health, with equity and efficiency, and to advance toward the elimination of direct payment that constitutes a barrier to access at the point of service, Member States should ensure that migrants have the same level of financial protection that others living in their territory have, regardless of their legal status.
+Mechanisms to provide financial protection in health.
+In the context of each Member State's commitment to increase and improve financing for health, with equity and efficiency, and to advance toward the elimination of direct payment that constitutes a barrier to access at the point of service, Member States should improve health financing systems so that migrants have the same level of financial protection in health that others living in their country have, regardless of their legal immigration status.
 Migrants, among other groups in vulnerable conditions, are the most affected by difficulties in access to health care for financial reasons, particularly unaccompanied minors.
-Migrants in conditions of vulnerability should also have access to social protection programs under the same terms as the rest of the population. - 19.
+Member States should strengthen intersectoral coordination to promote that migrants in conditions of vulnerability should also have access to social protection programs under the same terms as the rest of the population.

 Intersectoral action and development of partnerships, networks and multi-country frameworks.
 Member States should advocate for and exercise leadership in ensuring that the specific conditions of vulnerability of migrants are addressed within processes for the formulation and implementation of policies to address the social determinants of health.
-Intersectoral action should aim at shaping individual and community resilience, advocating for migrant-sensitive social policies and programs, and developing partnerships, networks, and multi-country frameworks.
-This includes, in the context of the Sustainable Development Goals, advocacy for the development of migration policies to promote dignified, orderly, and safe migration to the benefit of all.
-In particular, intersectoral action is required to ensure that migrants have the same degree of social protection as do others living in the same territory, including the provision of adequate shelter, sanitation, food, and security in the country of origin, transit, destination, and return.
+Intersectoral action should aim at shaping individual and community resilience, advocating for migrantsensitive social policies and programs, and developing partnerships, networks, and multi-country frameworks.
+This includes, in the context of the Sustainable Development Goals, advocacy for the development of migration policies to promote dignified, orderly, regular, and safe migration to the benefit of all.
+In particular, intersectoral action is required to promote the same degree of social protection for migrants as others have living in the same country, including access to adequate shelter, sanitation, food, and security in the country of origin, transit, destination, and return.

-Action by the Executive Committee
+Action by the Directing Council

-20. The Executive Committee is requested to review the information provided in this document and to consider adopting the resolution presented in Annex A.
+The Directing Council is requested to review the information provided in this document and to consider adopting the resolution presented in Annex A.